ImanovFuad/Python/Weather-alerts.md

 This is the descending object model:

-  - Trigger: collection of alerts to be met over specified areas and within a specified time frame according to specified weather params conditions
+  - *Trigger*: collection of alerts to be met over specified areas and within a specified time frame according to specified weather params conditions
-  - Condition: rule for matching a weather measuerment with a specified threshold
+  - *Condition*: rule for matching a weather measuerment with a specified threshold
-  - Alert: whenever a condition is met, an alert is created (or updated) and can be polled to verify when it has been met and what the actual weather param value was.
+  - *Alert*: whenever a condition is met, an alert is created (or updated) and can be polled to verify when it has been met and what the actual weather param value was.
-  - Area: geographic area over which the trigger is checked
+  - *Area*: geographic area over which the trigger is checked
-  - AlertChannel: as OWM plans to add push-oriented alert channels (eg. push notifications), we need to encapsulate this into a specific class
+  - *AlertChannel*: as OWM plans to add push-oriented alert channels (eg. push notifications), we need to encapsulate this into a specific class

 ## Area

 Attributes:
   - coordinates: list of lists (each sublist representing a point)

 Subtypes: Can be point, multipoint, polygon, multipolygon.
 Topology is set out as stated by GeoJSON.

 It could be useful to forge a factory for Areas, based on eg. a library such as this one https://pypi.org/project/geojson/